 The Tools of the Trade section has good advice on starting out with glassware: get one all-purpose wine glass and one flute for bubbly.
 Then you can get geeky as you save up money.
 I also heartily concur with the excellence and cheapness of the double-hinged waiter’s wine key, though the accompanying photo shows a single-hinged one.
 And when it comes to decanters, start with trying to find an old vase at Goodwill.

 Overall, Complete Wine Selector is a book that’s, well, full of goodwill.
 A fantastic resource for the regular, enthusiastic wine drinker who wants to spread their wine wings and, if not soar, at least cruise to destinations unknown.
 And it’s written with that audience in mind.
-Easy to navigate and full of personality, I can imagine a copy becoming dog-eared due to frequent use, comfortable and comforting like an old pair of jeans that make you look and feel great.complete wine selector, complete wine selector katherine cole
+Easy to navigate and full of personality, I can imagine a copy becoming dog-eared due to frequent use, comfortable and comforting like an old pair of jeans that make you look and feel great.Tags: complete wine selector, complete wine selector katherine cole